Retail sales rose solidly last month in a sign that consumers are still spending freely

-NEW YORK (AP) — Americans increased their purchases at retailers last month – for clothing, dining out, sporting goods and other areas– in a sign that solid consumer spending is still powering a resilient U.S. economy.
+NEW YORK (AP) — Americans increased their purchases at retailers last month – for clothing, dining out, online goods and other areas – in a sign that solid consumer spending is still powering a resilient U.S. economy.

 Retail sales rose a better-than-expected 0.7% in July from June, according to the Commerce Department’s report Tuesday.
 The gain followed a revised 0.3% gain the previous month, the government said.

-Sales at a number of different outlets increased.
+Excluding autos and gas, sales rose a solid 1%.
+A closely watched category of retail sales that excludes auto dealers, gas stations and building materials and feeds into the gross domestic product jumped 1% last month compared to the prior month, the biggest move in six months, analysts said.

+“Maybe it’s a one-off, but Americans put aside their penny-pinching ways and spent big on food and fun in July,” said Robert Frick, corporate economist with Navy Federal Credit Union, in a note published Tuesday.

 Department stores posted a 0.9% increase, while clothing and accessories stores had a 1% gain.
 Sales at sporting goods stores and hobby stores rose 1.5%.
 At restaurants, sales rose 1.4%, while online sales rose 1.9%.
 But furniture and home furnishings stores and electronics stores remained weak, registering declines.

 The uptick reflects the economy’s resiliency despite a still challenging economic environment of still high prices and higher interest rates that make borrowing on credit cards and getting a mortgage for a home more expensive.
 Yet spending has been volatile this year after surging nearly 3% in January.
 Sales tumbled in February and March before recovering in April and May.